mikebryant/kolmafia-lar-forecasting/README.md

 svn checkout https://github.com/mikebryant/kolmafia-lar-forecasting/branches/master/src/
 ```

-Then, run `lar-showall` to show the next encounter in each zone, if known.
+Then, run `lar-show-next` to show the next encounter in each zone, if known.

-Or `lar-get-encounter Spooky forest`
+Or `lar-show-upcoming spooky forest` to see the next 10 upcoming encounters, if known.

 To update the script, run this command in the graphical CLI: